keldonia/bTime/documentation/scheduler.md

 the schedule, and the type of action \- a booking update or appointment delete.
-The method will then check if there is availability for the proposed appointment in the schedule in the case of a booking update, returning with the updated schedule if the appointment is compatible with the schedule, or false if not.
+The method will then check if there is availability for the proposed appointment in the schedule in the case of a booking update, returning with the updated schedule if the appointment is compatible with the schedule, or throws an error if not.
 If the an appointment is to be deleted the time interval of the appointment is freed.

 ```typescript
   // If using the scheduler